melisacrnica/diagnosing-diabetes-/README.md

 # diagnosing-diabetes
-nspecting, validating, and cleaning dataset on diagnostic factors on diabetes outcome in female patients
+Inspecting, validating, and cleaning dataset on diagnostic factors on diabetes outcome in female patients